-Our elected officials and administration consider many factors when setting the School District's 2022-2023 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2023-2024 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2022-2023 budget was adopted in June 2022 based on an estimate of students who would enroll in September 2022.
+The 2023-2024 budget was adopted in June 2023 based on an estimate of students who would be enrolled in September 2023.
 Approximately 62 percent of total General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot access additional property tax revenue for general operations.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2023 school year, we anticipate that the fall student count will be less than the estimates used in creating the 2022-2023 budget but that the per pupil foundation allowance will be greater.
+Based on early enrollment data at the start of the 2023-2024 budget but that it is unknown how much will be offset by the states funding a declining enrollment allocation.
 Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.